monokrome/MoveMe/README.md

 MoveMe
 ======

-MoveMe is a project that provides Muni / BART transportation data over a RESTful web service in various formats.
+MoveMe is a project that provides NextBus transportation data over a RESTful web service in various formats.

 Installation